canyon289/canyon289.github.io/dev/content/UsingLinux.md

 can spare the money and are dedicated to learning Linux a dedicated machine will smooth the process.

+## Some applications just require Windows which makes switching costs higher
+If you were wondering why I kept switching back and forth it was this.
+Previously I needed programs like Solidworks to do my job.
+Even with Wine things just didn't work well.
+Unfortunately this also meant that I would end up just spending more time with Windows and neglect Linux.
+The dual boot option works here but it does mean Linux will likely remain your secondary computer if you need Windows programs in your daily tasks.

 # Get started
 Hopefully this provides answers for some of the basic questions.
-I'll be writing follow up posts on Why I picked Linux this time and the hurdles I ran into with Arch Linux.
+I'll be writing followup posts on why I picked Linux this time and an abbreivated tutorial for installing Arch Linux.